ddelange/yt/README.md

 ```

 #### Windows
+Easiest would be using the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/about), and using instructions above.
+But since `youtube-dl` has dedicated Windows distributions available, you could try the following:

 [untested, assumes you're running Bash for Windows]
 - [Compile](https://github.com/jb-alvarado/media-autobuild_suite#information) `ffmpeg` including the `non-free tools` (which will contain `libfdk-aac`).
 - Install `youtube-dl`: